 I have not had any direct contact with GWACS for some time now.
 My Point of Contact no longer works for that company, and the president never responded when I reached out.

 What is the future of the CAV-15 Receiver?
+As long as I’m alive the concept of a CAV-15 style receiver is not dead.
 Be patient and stay tuned.